-Spring Se emeste er Hours

-BIOL 101 General Biology 5

-MATH 202 Calculus III 5

-MATH 210 Differential Equations 3

-Approve ed Hur nanities Course 3

-Approve ed Soc & Behavioral Science Course 3
+Spring Semester Hour BIOL 101 General Biology 5 MATH 202 Calculus III 5 MATH 210 Differential Equations 3 Approved Humanities Course 3 Approved Soc & Behavioral Science Course 3 TOTAL 19

-TOTAL 19

 Pre-Medicine

 This program provides introductory courses for students interested in application to a college of medicine.
 Students should consult their advisors, as well as the institution to which they intend to transfer to finish their prerequisites, to insure that their course selections are appropriate.
 Prerequisite requirements for the college of medicine of interest should also be considered.